realworldocaml/book/book/garbage-collector/README.md

 - A link to the next heap chunk in the list

-- A pointer to the start and end of the range of blocks that may contain unmarked fields and need to be redarkened.
+- A pointer to the start and end of the range of blocks that may contain unexamined fields and need to be scanned later.
 Only used after mark stack overflow.

 Each chunk's data area starts on a page boundary, and its size is a multiple